|

 - Les Girls *** - This underrated Cole Porter musical has Gene Kelly as a nightclub

-performer who trifles with all three of his female back-up singers.
-Weak
+performer who trifles with each of his three female back-up singers.

 - Loving You ** - Elvis Presley